Get a demo

-The General Data Protection Regulation (“GDPR”) is the new legal framework that will come into effect on the 25th of May 2018 The focus of the GDPR is the protection of personal data, i.e. data about individuals, and sets out the responsibilities of businesses in relation to processing (collection, storage, transmission and use) of this personal data.
+The General Data Protection Regulation (“GDPR”) is the new legal framework that will come into effect on May 25, 2018.
+The GDPR focuses on protecting personal data, i.e., data about individuals, and sets out the responsibilities of businesses in relation to the processing (collection, storage, transmission, and use) of this personal data.

-An organisation implementing measures to protect information using this three-pronged approach verifies that it is able to defend itself from not only technology-based risks, but other, more common threats, such as poorly informed staff or ineffective procedures.
+An organisation that implements measures to protect information using this three-pronged approach verifies that it is able to defend itself from not only technology-based risks but also other, more common threats, such as poorly informed staff or ineffective procedures.

-ISO 27001 mandates that organisations conduct a thorough risk assessment by identifying threats and vulnerabilities that can affect an organisation’s information assets, and to take steps to assure the confidentiality, availability and integrity (CIA) of that data.
+ISO 27001 mandates that organisations conduct a thorough risk assessment, identifying threats and vulnerabilities that can affect their information assets and taking steps to assure the confidentiality, availability, and integrity (CIA) of that data.

 The GDPR specifically requires a risk assessment to ensure an organisation has identified risks that can impact personal data.
-This has been completed with updates made to our policies, procedures and processes where required including an updated privacy policy.
+This has been completed, and updates have been made to our policies, procedures, and processes where required, including an updated privacy policy.

 How using Synergist helps ensure compliance